zerob13/ServerSelfTalk/README.md

  Now is Sat May 30 2015 14:25:11 GMT+0800 (CST).
  Your thoughts betray you father.
 I feel the good in you.
 The conflict.

+ Now is Sat May 30 2015 14:50:24 GMT+0800 (CST).
+ I haven't gone by the name of Obi-Wan since... oh, before you were born.